Zero. Zip. Zilch.File online for free

 You will need to provide:

-According to the IRS, if the bank account is closed, the deposit will be rejected, and you will be issued your payment to the address the IRS has on file for you.
+According to the IRS, if the bank account is closed, the deposit will be returned, and you will be issued your payment to the address the IRS has on file for you.
 If the Get My Payment tool indicates your payment has been processed, you cannot change your bank account information.

 Yes, when you file in an office to receive your stimulus payment, you can apply for an Emerald Card in an effort to get the stimulus payment electronically.
 There is no fee for the stimulus payment to load on your Emerald Card.
 View the full list of Emerald Card fees.